-- In FY 2022, residential customers include 106,799 accounts that comprise 16.3 percent of the total operating revenues.
+- In FY 2023, residential customers include 107,082 accounts that comprise of 15.5 percent of the total operating revenues.
 Given the large number of individual account holders who are in residential, it is unlikely that any one customer will have a major impact on the DC Water cash receipts. - Multi-family customers house 4 or more units within one building with a master meter.
-In FY 2022, there are 8,463 accounts that comprise of 15.6 percent of the total operating revenues.
+In FY 2023, there are 8,600 accounts that comprise of 17.6 percent of the total operating revenues.

 The commercial group of customers includes a number of nationally recognized universities and regional hospitals, national associations, lobbying firms, major law firms and hotels.
-This group has 9,131 accounts and will comprise of 21.5 percent of the projected FY 2022 operating revenues.
-In FY 2023 and FY 2024, they will comprise of 22.4 percent and 22.9 percent respectively of the fiscal year operating revenue.
+This group has 9,092 accounts and will comprise of 23.5 percent of the projected FY 2023 operating revenues.
+In FY 2024, they will comprise of 23.7 percent of the fiscal year operating revenue.

-FY 2023 projections for Residential, Multi-Family and Commercial customers reflect an increase of \$33.1 million, or 7.7 percent from FY 2022 due primarily to proposed retail rate increase of 9.5 percent (combined water and sewer volumetric rates) and a decrease of \$0.26 monthly ERU fee for the Clean Rivers IAC.
-For FY 2024, the revenue increase is projected at \$24.5 million or 5.3 percent over FY 2023 due to the projected rate increase of 3.25 percent and an increase of \$3.72 monthly ERU for CRIAC.
-The revenue projections assume a 1.4 percent retail water consumption decline in FY 2022 over FY 2021 actual.
-However, for Commercial category, consumption in FY 2022 is assumed to decline by 12 percent.
-In FY 2023 and onwards, one percent decrease in consumption has been assumed due to conservation.
-However, it is projected that the commercial consumption decline of 12 percent will continue beyond FY 2022.
+FY 2024 projections for Residential, Multi-Family and Commercial customers reflect an increase of \$24.8 million, or 5.2 percent from FY 2023 due primarily to proposed retail rate increase of 3.25 percent (combined water and sewer volumetric rates) and an increase of \$3.72 monthly ERU fee for the Clean Rivers IAC.
+The revenue projections assume a 1.0 percent retail water consumption decline in FY 2023 over FY 2022 actual.
+However, for Commercial category, consumption in FY 2024 is assumed to decline by 9 percent.
+In FY 2024 and onwards, one percent decrease in consumption has been assumed due to conservation.
+However, it is projected that the commercial consumption decline of 9.0 percent will continue beyond FY 2023.

-The Federal customers' revised FY 2022 receipts are projected to total \$77.7 million; an increase of \$1.5 million, or 2.0 percent over FY 2021.
-In FY 2023, Federal revenues are projected to be \$84.8 million or 7.0 percent of the total operating revenues.
-The projected federal revenues will be higher by \$7.0 million or 9.0 percent in FY 2023 due to estimated rate and consumption assumptions provided under the federal billing policies.
+The Federal customers' revised FY 2023 receipts are projected to total \$84.8 million; an increase of \$7.7 million, or 9.9 percent over FY 2022.
+In FY 2024, Federal revenues are projected to be \$90.0 million or 10.2 percent of the total operating revenues.
+The projected federal revenues will be higher by \$5.2 million or 6.2 percent in FY 2024 due to estimated rate and consumption assumptions provided under the federal billing policies.
 It may be noted that in order to reduce costs, the federal government issued an executive order to federal agencies to reduce water and electricity consumption, coupled with the federal telework and commuting act to reduce footprint in the District, transfer of federal properties and large metering issues at restricted federal properties.
-In FY 2024, Federal receipts are projected to decrease by \$4.8 million or 5.7 percent.